Skip to content

 The King’s Palace Museum

-Visiting Tomb of Dian Fossey:
+Visiting the Tomb of Dian Fossey:

-However she was mysteriously murdered by poachers who were hunting down gorillas in 1985 and buried in Virunga mountains next to the gorilla grave yard.
+However, she was mysteriously murdered by poachers who were hunting down gorillas in 1985 and buried in Virunga mountains next to the gorilla graveyard.
 Today, her graveyard is one of the famous tourist attractions in Rwanda for wildlife enthusiasts.

 The Congo Nile Trail: